Azure/ArtistAnywhere/README.md

 ## Render Job Samples

-The following sample images were rendered on Azure using scalable compute clusters with HPC CPU and GPU infrastructure.
+The following sample images were rendered on Azure using scalable clusters with HPC CPU and GPU infrastructure.

 ### [Disney Moana Island](https://www.disneyanimation.com/resources/moana-island-scene)